minghui-liu/transformers/README.md

-This is modified fork of huggingface/transformers with a new added model:
+This is a modified fork of huggingface/transformers with a new model added:
 * ViTMAE3D

 To install locally in a new virtual environment, please perform the following: